GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 |-------------------------------|---------------------------|----------------------------|-------------------------------|
 | Enable new business models, customer journeys, products and services | Rebuild the tech stack–apps, data, infrastructure | Empower employees with the skills for the coming change | Put in place new governance–AI policies, data privacy, responsible approaches |

 The agenda for enterprises is clearly cut out.
 In the face of imminent digital transformation, the shift to an AI-first approach goes beyond implementing chatbots or experimenting with trendy tools.
 It demands a complete reimagination of the Digital Transformation strategy, leveraging AI alongside digital, cloud, and automation capabilities.
-This enables the emergence of new business models, widespread personalization, and accelerated product and service innovation, in addition to the integration of Gen AI co-pilots and auto-pilots for intelligent automation and decision-making across processes and personas.
+This enables the emergence of new business models, widespread personalization and accelerated product and service innovation, in addition to the integration of Gen AI co-pilots and auto-pilots for intelligent automation and decision-making across processes and personas.
 Unlike other emerging technologies, Gen AI is now easily accessible on demand, simplifying the establishment of the technological foundation.
 Development of a clear enterprise AI and Gen AI strategy is paramount.

+---

 ### Sector-wise impact of Gen AI on GVA (2029-30)

 Impact on sectoral GVA (X-axis) and additional GVA due to Gen AI (Y-axis) depicted here reflects the mid-point of the range-bound impact for each sector.

 To regulate Gen AI, a ‘light touch’ approach may help establish a responsive regulatory environment that effectively addresses the impact of this rapidly evolving technology.

+**The government can support innovation by facilitating interventions to improve access to data, chips, talent, computing resources, etc.**

+The approach will have to facilitate innovation while managing potential risks.
+This may be achieved through regulatory sandboxes, similar to what the government (RBI) had done to develop regulations for the FinTech industry.
+New algorithms can be tested in a ‘controlled environment’ to address risks and help develop new regulations that may be required to deploy the tested algorithms.
+Other measures could include the use of watermarking of Gen AI-created content and establishing technical standards.
+As the understanding of the technology and its implications improves, greater clarity may be developed on the regulatory framework required for safe adoption of Gen AI in India.

 ### An agenda for the government